ahadb/modern-javascript/general-patterns/README.md

 console.log(norf);  //=> undefined
 ```

-iii.
-When global variables sneak into your code the can cause problems.
+3.3 When global variables sneak into your code the can cause problems.
 ```javascript
 var count = function() {
   for (i = 0; i < 10; i += 1) {